AllanWang/McGill-Public/Comp 310/final.md

     * OPT - optimal
     * Random
 * Clock/2<sup>nd</sup> Chance Algorithm
-    * Have `last` pointer to last change frame
+    * Have `last` pointer to last changed frame
-    * When new frame is needed, iterate from `last` to the first frame with a zero used bit using `next` pointer
+    * When new frame is needed, iterate from `last` to the next frame with a zero used bit using `next` pointer
         * As `next` pointer passes frame, clear used bits
         * Once victim is found, replace frame and mark as used
     * Hardware sets used bit each time address in page is referenced